-One of the important steps in dealing with stranger danger is to practice boundary setting.
-Here are 10 essential rules you need to share with your kid to help him learn about stranger safety:
+One of the important steps in dealing with stranger danger is to practise boundary setting.
+Here are 10 essential rules you need to share with your kid to help them learn about stranger safety:

 1. Never accept gifts or sweets from a stranger.

 2. Never go anywhere with a stranger, even if it's to help him find a lost pet.

 3. Never accept a lift from a stranger in a car.

 4. Never get into a stranger's car, even if it's to give directions.

 5. Never give anyone yours or your family's private details, including telephone numbers or your address.